chenxing61/Emperors-and-Deities/README.md

 # Emperor and Deities
- Major Overhaul of literary everything, if you are not satisfied with how civ 5 portrays human civilisations, you ought to try this mod!
+ Major Overhaul of literary everything, if you are not satisfied with how civ 5 portrays human civilizations, you ought to try this mod!

  The Mod is WIP so civs dont have their unique features currently and late game(info age) kinda sucks.